elfrucool/spring-batch-workshop/exercise-1/README.md

     <strong>Rationale:</strong> to make [spring batch infrastructure beans available](https://docs.spring.io/spring-batch/apidocs/org/springframework/batch/core/configuration/annotation/EnableBatchProcessing.html)

+Now we have our spring batch infrastructure complete, it's time to build our job with our custom logic

 ### Task 3. build your beans: HelloWorlJob & Friends <-- they will have your program's logic

 1. @Bean: helloWorldTasklet (...)